Women's Research Assistance Program (WRAP) frequently asked questions

 Who manages the Women's Research Assistance Program (WRAP) scheme on behalf of the Queensland Government?

-The WRAP scheme is managed and administered by the Department of Innovation, Tourism Industry Development and the Commonwealth Games (the department).
+The WRAP scheme is managed and administered by the Department of Innovation and Tourism Industry Development (the department).

 How do I apply for Advance Queensland WRAP funding?